dan9418/play-what/README.md

 The indicies are called p and d, respectively, for pitch and degree.
 > `[p, d]`

-Each of these represents a basic musical concept
+Each of these represents a basic musical block
 #### Pitch (p)
 Pitch is the measurement of physical frequency in Hertz.
 This is the fundamental characteristic that makes any given note sound unique from others.